 Where: Norwich, UK (Garama office or University of East Anglia – TBC)

-Who: Individuals & organisations that need to address climate change in their operations & planning (businesses, NGOs, staff from national and local governments, international/multilateral organisations, donors and recipients of development aid).
+Who: Individuals & organisations that need to address climate change in their operations & planning (businesses, NGOs, staff from national and local governments, international/ multilateral organisations, donors and recipients of development aid).

 Cost: £1200 (excludes accommodation; includes lunches, tea, coffee, 1 evening meal, access to all course materials, certificate of completion). £225 for Day 1 only (science, policy & adaptation overview).

 Day 1 overview: Day 1 of this course is open to anyone who needs an overview of climate change science, policy, impacts, and adaptation concepts, issues & practice.
-Reduced rates for private individuals and local government staff (see below for further details).

 Registration: See below